Ptrskay3/axum-prometheus/README.md

 requires openssl support.
 The `axum_prometheus` crate __does not__ rely on, nor enable this feature by default — if you need it, you may enable it through the `"push-gateway"` feature in `axum_prometheus`.

+## Prometheus push gateway feature

+This crate currently has no higher level API for the `push-gateway` feature.
+If you plan to use it, enable the `push-gateway` feature in `axum-prometheus`, use `BaseMetricLayer`, and setup your recorder manually, similar to the [`base-metric-layer-example`](./examples/base-metric-layer-example/src/main.rs).

 ## Using a different exporter than Prometheus

 This crate may be used with other exporters than Prometheus.
 First, disable the default features: